nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 #### profiles scope

-In some cases, you may want to define multiple contexts that have different specifications - For example, your institution may have has two distinct clusters or set of nodes with slightly different specifications, while still sharing the same storage 🖧.
+🖧 In some cases, you may want to define multiple contexts that have different specifications - For example, your institution may have has two distinct clusters or set of nodes with slightly different specifications, while still sharing the same storage.

 One concise way of specifying these is via the `profiles` scope.

-These essentially act as nested or internal profiles 👨‍👧‍👦, where you can extend or modify the base parameters set in the main config.
+👨‍👧‍👦 These essentially act as nested or internal profiles, where you can extend or modify the base parameters set in the main config.

 Using our example above, maybe our institution has two clusters named red and blue, one that has larger nodes than the other.
 What we can do here is specify the `max_*` series of parameters in cluster-specific internal profiles.